KusionStack/kusionstack.io/docs/kusion/2-getting-started/2-deliver-quickstart.md

 ## Application Delivery

-Use the following command to delivery the quickstart application in `dev` stack on your accessible Kubernetes cluster while watching the resource creation.
+Use the following command to deliver the quickstart application in `dev` stack on your accessible Kubernetes cluster while watching the resource creation.

 ```shell
 cd dev && kusion apply --watch